-To add a custom message to the standard message of the day for all nodes, use the common role to distribute the /etc/motd file to all nodes.
+To append a custom message to the standard message of the day for all nodes, edit the /etc/motd file as shown in the example, which uses the config set common role to distribute the /etc/motd file to all nodes.

-Edit the message of the day to add the custom message.
+Edit the message of the day to append the custom message.

-'''

 smw# vi /var/opt/cray/imps/config/sets/p0/files/roles/common/etc/motd

-'''

-7.6 Copy Files for External Lustre Fine-grained Routing
+3.5.6 Copy Files for External Lustre Fine-grained Routing

-- The Cray LNet service (cray_lnet) has been configured with fine-grained routing (FGR). - ip2nets.conf and routes.conf files have been generated using the lustre utils clvft command.
+- Fine grained routing files have been configured with clcvt. - The Cray LNet service (cray_Inet) has been configured with fine-grained routing (FGR).

-This procedure places the ip2nets.conf and routes.conf files where the LNet routers can use them.
+This procedure places the ip2nets.conf and routes.conf files in the config set for the LNet routers.

-1. Create an lnet directory under roles in the p0 config set directory structure for the ip2nets.conf and routes.conf files.
+1. Create an lnet directory under roles in the p0 config set directory structure.